spread0942/htb_walkthrough/README.md

 * README.md: This file, explaining the purpose and structure of the repository.
 * machines/: This directory contains subdirectories for each machine I've successfully hacked.
     * Machine-Name/: Each subdirectory includes detailed write-ups, scripts, and any other relevant files.
+* tracks/: This directory contains subdirectories for each track I've successfully hacked.
+    * Track-Name/: Each subdirectory includes detailed write-ups, scripts, and any other relevant files.
+		* Machine-Name/: Each subdirectory includes detailed write-ups, scripts, and any other relevant files.

 ## Usage